aws-samples/aws-systems-manager-database-voice-commands/README.md

 ## Deploy the infrastructure with AWS CloudFormation

 Choose the region where you want to deploy your infrastructure and then submit the alexards_global.template to CloudFormation.
-The creation will take a while because the RDS instance and the related secondary.
+The creation will take a while because the RDS master instance and the related secondary instance.

 ## Create the Alexa skill

-Now you have to create the Alexa skill:
+Create now the Alexa skill:

 1. Sign-in on https://developer.amazon.com/alexa